Last Source Alignment Review: May 2026

 Mapped Logic Scope

-Manual D scope of alignment
+Manual D screening scope

 Pressure workflow